All your questions about the BIKE. Can’t find the answer you’re looking for? Contact our bike team.

 Yes you can.
 However, registering in advance gives you more time to reach your minimum fundraising goal.

-If you register on event day, you will need to pay both your registration fee and your minimum fundraising amount before participating.
+If you register on event day, you will need to pay both your registration fee and your minimum fundraising amount of $175 before the Bike for Brain Health starts on the event day.

 Yes, there are 4 rest stations along the route, which will have snacks and water.